Microsoft/BotBuilder-Location/README.md

 Navigate to the [C#](/CSharp) or [Node.js](/Node) folder and follow the guide to add the control to your Bot Framework bot.

 ## Examples
-The examples demostrate different scenarios you can achieve using the Bing location control.
+The examples demostrate different location selection scenarios you can achieve using the Bing location control.

-**Address lookup with single result returned**
+**Address selection with single result returned**

 ![Single Address](Images/skype_singleaddress_2.png)

-**Address lookup with multiple results returned**
+**Address selection with multiple results returned**

 ![Multiple Addresses](Images/skype_multiaddress_1.png)

-**Address lookup with required fields filling**
+**Address selection with required fields filling**

 ![Required Fields](Images/skype_requiredaddress_1.png)